 - Can cause customers to overestimate or underestimate the importance of a feature in the survey or questionnaire.

 Does your product development team spend hours debating features?
 If so, how do you finally decide which features to build?
 Prioritization can be challenging, especially when you’re developing a complex product.
-There are a variety of prioritization frameworks you could use, with some more elaborate than others.
-We’ll discuss some additional popular methods in the next post in this series.
+As you can see, there are a variety of prioritization frameworks you could use, with some more elaborate than others.